eevo script

 - Albert Einstein

 - Simple: Built on a minimal set of composable concepts.
+You can learn the entire language in an afternoon.

-- Symmetric: unification of many ideas with uniform syntax.
+- Symmetric: Unification of many ideas with uniform syntax.
 Same principals and syntax are applied universally.

-- Separable: Modular design allows you to use only what you need, or modify each component to suit your needs
+- Separable: Modular design allows you to use only what you need, or modify each component to suit your needs.

 def fib(n)